ReliaSolve/ASDP_Core_API/README.md

 Then run `sudo systemctl enable network_tuning.service` to enable the service.

-# Model generation scripts
+# Model generation script

 The Python script **Make_Camera_Config_File.py** can be used to generate a regular-layout camera configuration file for the ASDP system.
 The script describes its usage when it is run with the --help command-line option.
-The --simulation option constructs additional information for use by the FlightSim repository to generate a flight path with oversized cameras and distorted images.
+The --simulation option constructs additional information for use by the FlightSim repository to generate a flight path or calibration data with oversized cameras and distorted images.
 The --cropPixels option can be used to mark edges of the image as not containing valid data; this will cause FlightSim programs to fill these regions with zeroes and will inform ASDP_Render_Module and others to ignore these regions.